 There are plenty of ways to get an autograph at Comic Con, so get your convention supplies and go out there and get some autographs!

+Printable, Foldable Pocket Planner for comic con.
+Features tips for making the most out of every convention.
 Take notes of booths and celebrities you want to see.
 Write down the dates and times for panels and signings.
+Make sure you have the supplies you need!

 Recent Posts